JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 export PATH="$PATH:$GOPATH:$USERBINARIES:$GOBINARYPATH"
 ```

-These four lines create the following new environment variables, and update `PATH` to include the paths stored in them:
+The first three lines create the following new environment variables:

 - `GOPATH`.
 Path to your workspace.
-This allows third-party tools that work with Go to find your Go workspace to put packages there.
+This allows third-party tools that work with Go to find the root directory.
 - `USERBINARIES`.
-Path Go uses to create binaries that Go compiles.
+Path Go uses to create binaries that Go compiles from your source code.
 - `GOBINARYPATH`.
-Path to the binary that runs the Go compiler.
+Path to the Go compiler.

-To allow you, Go, and third-party tools to run all Go programs from anywhere on your system, the final line updates `PATH` to include these three new paths.

-Save the edited `.bashrc` by entering `CTRL+O` and then pressing `Enter`, when prompted.
+To allow you, Go, and third-party tools to run all Go programs from anywhere on your system, the final line added to `.bashrc` updates `PATH` to include these three new paths.
+Save the edited `.bashrc` in `nano` by entering `CTRL+O` and then pressing `Enter`, when prompted.
 After `nano` confirms you've written to the file, exit `nano` by typing `CTRL+X`.
-Next update your shell to use the updated `PATH`.
+Next, update your shell to use the updated `PATH`.

 ```bash
 source ~/.bashrc